 - Mark server as read: Shift + Escape

 - Jump to oldest unread message: Shift + Page Up

 - Toggle deafen: Ctrl + Shift + D

 - Answer a call: Ctrl + Enter

-Keyboard shortcuts differ from keybinds in that you cannot edit or remove them; they are hardcoded into the app.
+Keyboard shortcuts differ from hotkeys in that you cannot edit or remove them; they are hardcoded into the Discord app.

 7. Install Discord Bots

 Bots play an increasingly important role in lots of communications apps.
 You’ll find them in everything from Facebook Messenger to Telegram.